alexpaul/JavaScript/Promises.md

 ## Promises

+> MDN documentation: The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 Promises works such that when an asynchronous block of code completes it will let the caller know and provide a result.

 ```javascript